MontiCore/montithings/tools/sd4componenttesting/README.md

                             specified file (optional).
 ```

-To work properly, the CLI tool needs the mandatory argument `-i,--input <file>`, which takes the file paths of at least one input file containing SD4C models.
+To work properly, the CLI tool needs the mandatory argument `-i,--input <file>`, which takes the file paths of at least one input file containing a SD4C model.
 If no other arguments are specified, the CLI tool solely parses the model(s).
 For trying this out, copy the `sd4componenttesting-cli.jar` into a directory of your choice.
 Afterwards, create a text file containing the following simple SD4C: